Artpls/Artpls/README.md

-# Artpls — Ethereum Smart Contract Developer
+# Artpls — Ethereum and Solana Smart Contract Developer

 Hi — I'm Artyom, a smart contract developer focused on Ethereum and EVM-compatible chains.
 I design, implement and audit Solidity contracts, with experience in token standards (ERC-20/721/1155), on-chain tooling and gas optimization.